 - Retirony/Tempting Fate: Even in Real Life, it seems like it's not a good idea to mention how long you expect to live.

 - Technological Singularity: Discussed.
-Aubrey believes that it's inevitable, but that every day we hasten it by saves tens of thousands of lives.
+Aubrey believes that it's inevitable, but that every day we hasten it by saving tens of thousands of lives.